2012 Ukrainian parliamentary election: Turnout

-Forming of new government

-On 9 December President Viktor Yanukovych nominated Mykola Azarov for a new term as Prime Minister.
-This nomination was approved by parliament on 13 December 2012.
-252 deputies of the 450 deputies supported the nomination; the whole factions of Party of Regions (210 deputies) and Communist Party (32 deputies) and ten independent deputies.

-The second Azarov Government was appointed by Yanukovych on 24 December 2012.

 Reactions

 Fatherland, UDAR and Svoboda stated 12 November they did not recognize the results and would challenge them in local and international courts.
 In a joint statement the three parties vowed to work towards the impeachment of President Viktor Yanukovych, the resignation of the Azarov Government and chief prosecutor Viktor Pshonka, and the release from jail of Yulia Tymoshenko "and other political prisoners".

 Prime Minister Mykola Azarov and President Yanukovych praised the elections.

 Party leader Petro Symonenko of the Communist Party of Ukraine believed on 8 November that the new parliament could not work better than the present one, as "there will be a confrontation between the financial, political and clan groups who got seats in the new parliament."
 He also stated then that his party will not form any coalition with other groups in the new parliament.

 Civil movement "Chesno" stated on 5 December 2012 that 331 out of the 450 deputies elected on 28 October fell short of its criteria for honesty; according to "Chesno"'s parameters, 114 of them violated the rights and freedoms of citizens, 30 earlier changed their political position while working in parliament or on local councils, 233 had been involved in corrupt practices, 185 had nontransparent incomes and expenses, 156 did not personally take part in voting in previous parliaments, and 101 had shirked work in parliament.

 Party of Regions politician Sergei Tigipko stated in December 2012 "the parliamentary elections showed that politics in Ukraine is becoming more ideological".